Thembinkosi Apleni

-Thembinkosi Tevin Apleni is a South African politician who has been serving as a permanent delegate to the National Council of Provinces since May 2019.
-He is one of six permanent delegates from the Eastern Cape.
-Apleni is a member of the Economic Freedom Fighters (EFF) and serves as the party's deputy provincial chairperson.
-He was previously the party's provincial secretary.
+Thembinkosi Tevin Apleni (died 12 May 2023) was a South African politician who served as a permanent delegate to the National Council of Provinces from May 2019 until his death in May 2023.
+He was one of six permanent delegates from the Eastern Cape.
+Apleni was a member of the Economic Freedom Fighters (EFF) and served as the party's provincial treasurer from November 2022 until May 2023.
+He was previously the party's provincial secretary from 2015 until 2018 when he was elected deputy provincial chairperson.

 Life and career

 Apleni matriculated and soon achieved a diploma in paralegal studies.
-He joined the EFF after its inception and was appointed the party's provincial secretary in the Eastern Cape in 2015.
+He joined the EFF after its founding and was appointed the party's provincial secretary in the Eastern Cape in 2015.
 In August 2016, Apleni was elected as one of the EFF's proportional representation councillors in Buffalo City.
 The first few months of Apleni's councillor term were marked by the ejection of the EFF caucus from council over a dress code dispute.

 In October 2018, Apleni was elected the EFF's deputy provincial chairperson.
+He was elected provincial treasurer of the EFF at the party's conference in November 2022.

 Parliamentary career

 On 23 May 2019, Apleni became a permanent delegate to the National Council of Provinces from the Eastern Cape.
-He is one of nine permanent EFF representatives in the legislature.
+He was one of nine permanent EFF representatives in the legislature.
 On 24 June, he was given his committee assignments.